Hi, I'm Jen! (I'm the short one in the middle.) I'm a professional writer, a credentialed teacher, and I help students craft standout college essays.

 Can't we find college essay help for free online?

 College websites have terrific guides on answering their own essay prompts, and I would advise every student to start there.
-A simple Google search yields lots of quality essay-writing resources, and I'm glad to share my favorites - I really like Essayhell.com.
-If your student can glean what they need from online resources, that's fantastic!
+I will gladly share that College Essay Guy (Ethan Sawyer) has tremendous resources online and I totally watch / recommend them!
+I also monitor the A2C (Applying to College) sub on Reddit.
+If your student can translate what they glean from online resources into a great essay, that's fantastic!

-My student's high school teacher / counselor / high school essay writing helper looked over their essay.
+My student's high school teacher / counselor / writing-helper-person looked over their essay.
 They're good to go, right?

-• A client received feedback from his counselor that his essay was done- great!
+A client received feedback from his counselor that his essays were done- great!
 And yet... he felt he could do better.
 He just didn't know how.
-We ended up completely rewriting his essay (4 hours of work) until he felt 100% confident in it.
-Either the counselor had severely underestimated what he was capable of, or they saw nothing wrong with a student submitting an essay that did not make a focused case for why he was a good fit for that college.
-Nothing beats one-to-one engagement to help a student go beyond the ordinary, and write an essay they feel great about.
+We ended up completely rewriting his essays (4 hours of work) until he felt 100% confident in them.
+Either the counselor had underestimated what he was capable of, or they saw nothing wrong with a student submitting an essay that did not make a focused case for why he was a good fit for that college.

-• Also common - a teacher or advisor recommends a change, good advice- which the student then struggles to implement.
+Also common - a teacher or advisor recommends a change, and it's good advice - which the student then struggles to implement.
 This is where the writing coach comes in, with a technician's eye for content and detail, and an artist's feel for craft, to show not tell students how to turn their experiences into words that shine.

 Of course my student won't use AI to write their essay, but it's a great tool for getting that first draft together, right?